Instant Issuance Slashes Fraud, Among Other Benefits

 Consumers who receive their card by mail don't always activate the card immediately.
 “That is all lost income opportunity.
 The financial benefit to the credit union is incremental interchange revenue, higher activation and usage rates,” Alyssa Arredondo, director financial vertical marketing at Entrust Datacard, noted.
 Cards that are not activated could also lead to a card compromise incident.

-“That seven-day period often results in criminal interchange for financial institutions,” Arredondo pointed out.
+“That seven-day period often results in incremental interchange for financial institutions,” Arredondo pointed out.
 She added Entrust Datacard studies and customers validate this data.

 Fiserv's consumer preferences research underscores the gap that exists between card receipt by mail and activation.
 Only 63% of respondents activated their debit card the day it arrived, with 22% doing so within a week and 9% taking a month or longer.